abdulito/carbon-client-node/README.md

 ```

 ### Synchronized calls (calling with no callbacks)
-It is super easy to use a sync version of CarbonClient.
+It is super easy to make sync calls with CarbonClient.
 All you have do is just call same methods but just without passing a callback function.
-sync calls must be made within fibers.
+sync calls must be made within a fiber.

 ```node
 var fiber = require('fiber')